 - AFRI 1360 Africana Studies: Knowledge, Texts and Methodology–Senior Capstone Seminar (Spring ONLY)

-The Department also encourages the acquisition of language competencies, in addition to English, which are spoken in Africa and the Diaspora.
-Since no continental African language is currently offered at Brown, concentrators who study abroad and acquire certified competency in any African language are welcome to petition the department for competency credit.
+The Department also encourages the acquisition of language competencies, in addition to English, which are spoken in Africa and the diaspora.
+Since no continental African language is permanently offered at Brown (to date), concentrators who study abroad and acquire certified competency in any African language are welcome to petition the department for competency credit.